DaetwylerStephan/multi-scale-image-analysis/docs/Cell_ShapeAnalysis.rst

 using the `Set Path <https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html>`_ button in Matlab (Home > Environment > Set Path> Add with subfolders).

-To run the cell shape feature analysis over the entire experiment, open ``runGlobalFeatureAnalysis_US2O.m``, which is the main run script that analyzes the cell shape features by typing edit runGlobalFeatureAnalysis_US2O in in Matlab's command window.
-Then revise the "imageDirectory" for loading data and "saveDirectory" for saving results.
+To run the cell shape feature analysis, open ``runGlobalFeatureAnalysis_US2O.m`` by typing "edit runGlobalFeatureAnalysis_US2O" in Matlab's command window. ``runGlobalFeatureAnalysis_US2O.m`` is the main run script that analyzes and compares cell shape features over the entire experiment.
+In this script, revise the "imageDirectory" for loading the data and "saveDirectory" for saving the results.
 Save the changes and run the function by typing runGlobalFeatureAnalysis_US2O in Matlab's command window.